-Feedback for assignments and tests will usually be given in the form of an online video or written feedback posted on the course's RUConnected page.
+Feedback for the assignment will usually be given in the form of an online video or written feedback posted on the course's RUConnected page.
 Students are referred to the Faculty's 'Law Student's Handbook in respect of DP requirements.
 Students are welcome to discuss problems with the lecturer.